Silicone Compression Molding Complete Guide

 Therefore when considering a silicone material with a plasticity of 160 for compression molding.
 The amount of pressure applied is critical.
 Ensuring that the material flows and the final product meets the specifications.

-With a plasticity of 160, the silicone is likely to have a certain stiffness and viscosity.
-To get the same flow in intricate mold areas, you need higher pressure than with softer silicones like 330.
+Material Flow Properties: With a plasticity of 160, the silicone is likely to have a certain stiffness and viscosity.
+To get the same flow in intricate mold areas, you need higher pressure than with softer silicone like 330.

 Thicker parts need extra pressure to fill before the silicone starts to harden.
 Yet, too much pressure on thinner or delicate parts can cause material distortion.
 The overall geometry of the part will guide the necessary adjustments in pressure.